Anyass3/dmt-integrate/README.md

 ## DMT APP INSTALL

-Run `dmt integrate` inside an _installable dmt app directory_.
+Run `dmt integrate` inside an _installable DMT app directory_.

+This will install or **integrate the app into DMT ENGINE**.
+It is not called simply "dmt install" because this would mean installing the DMT ENGINE somewhere, to avoid confusion and be even more descriptive we call installing apps into the engine "to integrate".

+See [svelte-demo](https://github.com/dmtsys/svelte-demo) for a nice example of a simple DMT-installable app.

+### How it works?

-This command will look into `dmt-install` directory and find `settings.json` and `dmt-customize` script (optional) or `dmt-install` script.
+`dmt integrate` command will look into `dmt-install` subdirectory of installable app and find `settings.def` and `dmt-customize` script (optional) or `dmt-install` script.

 If `dmt-install/dmt-install` script is present then `dmt integrate` only runs this script.

+### settings.def

-If `settings.def` file is present then app frontend is built accoring to these settings:
+If `settings.def` file is present then app frontend is built according to these settings, for example:

 ```
 base: dmt-search